1996czy/binanceFutureRs/README.md

 It is originally designed as running both modules in a single thread but spawn methods require static lifetime and a Rc<RefCell<Strategy>> module cannot be moved to both modules simultaneously.

 To meet the lifetime requirement, the two modules are joined at main thread.
-However under multi-threads asynchronous structure, threads may conflict when reaching for mut_borrow of RefCell<Strategy>, so RefCell is abandoned and a async mutex is used to lock the Strategy module and await until unlock whenever conflicting.
+However under multi-threads asynchronous structure, threads may conflict when reaching for mutable borrow of RefCell<Strategy>, so RefCell is abandoned and a async mutex is used to lock the Strategy module and await until unlock whenever conflict arising.